towertop/ts-node-ready/README.md

 ## Roadmap

-1. Add lint-staged to force only commit clean code.
-2. Use rollup.js to reduce runtime depencencies and still able to debug with sourcemap.
-3. Collect common Node program patterns as references.
+1. Use rollup.js to reduce runtime depencencies and still able to debug with sourcemap. s2.
+Collect common Node program patterns as references.
-4. Utilize code generators like Yeoman, Schematics and etc.
+3. Utilize code generators like Yeoman, Schematics and etc.